Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.19</a>
+## <a name="release_notes">Release notes for version 1.0.20</a>

 ### What's Changed

 #### Fixes
-- Bug where after updating the form in the Mopinion Web Interface, the form wasn't being updated in the SDK.
+- Fixed a bug related to the View Component Logic where the Checkbox component view logic wasn't working as expected.
+- Fixed bug where in some autopost configurations, the last page couldn't be posted due to the submit button or navigation buttons were hidden.

 ## <a name="install">Installation</a>